microshare/microshare.github.io/docs/2/technical/data-format/microshare-standards.md

 Now let's talk about the last block in the `{Data}` part, it is related to the cluster device since it describes which cluster device allows to unpack the data.

-As explained in the data formatting Microshare has a large bank of unpackers to decode the data.
+As explained in the data formatting Microshare® has a large bank of unpackers to decode the data.

-The information provided by this part of the data simply explains where the unpacker for this device is located in the Microshare unpacker library.
+The information provided by this part of the data simply explains where the unpacker for this device is located in the Microshare® unpacker library.
 That's why the package: `class`.

 The `library` is simply the name of the complete library.